ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

 <img src="/images/2.jpg" alt="Profile Picture" class="about-me-photo">

-I am currently a **Master’s student at {{ site.owner.university }}**, working in the *{{ site.owner.lab }}* at the {{ site.owner.department }}, supervised by [**{{ site.owner.advisor }}**]({{ site.owner.advisor_url }}).
+I am a **Master’s student in Design Science at {{ site.owner.university }}**, supervised by [**{{ site.owner.advisor }}**]({{ site.owner.advisor_url }}), where I studied interface design strategies for minimizing surgeons' cognitive load during spinal surgery robot operation.
-Previously, I was a visiting research student at the Southern University of Science and Technology (SUSTech), advised by [**Prof. Feng Zheng**](https://faculty.sustech.edu.cn/?tagid=fengzheng&iscss=1&snapid=1&orderby=date&go=1&lang=en)(a recipient of the National Excellent Young Scientist Award), where I worked on trustworthy diffusion models and content security in AIGC.
-I received my Bachelor’s degree in Information Security from Qingdao University, where I conducted research under [**Prof. Hanlin Zhang**](https://cst.qdu.edu.cn/info/1072/7423.htm) — who completed his Ph.D. under [**Prof. Wei Yu**](https://www.towson.edu/fcsm/departments/computerinfosci/facultystaff/wyu.html), an NSF CAREER Awardee — focusing on privacy-preserving outsourcing computation and secure IoT systems.
-These experiences equipped me with solid research training in cybersecurity and trustworthy AI, providing a strong algorithmic foundation that now supports my interdisciplinary work in **AI for Energy and Sustainability**.
+Previously, I worked as a research assistant at the DaiZhuang Hospital (Jining Mental Health Center), supervised by [**Dr. Qianqian Yu**](https://psy.scnu.edu.cn/a/20260306/167.html)(an Interdisciplinary Research Practice), where I worked on analysis of large-scale eye-tracking Data and game variants for psychological experiments.
+I received my Bachelor’s degree in Industrial Design from Hebei University of Technology, where I conducted research on how to improve mobility aids for the elderly from the perspective of Kansei Engineering under [**Dr. Xinxin Zhang**](https://yjs.hebut.edu.cn/xwgz/xxcx2/dsxx/ssyjsds/jzyyssjxy/1403sjx/1c4adcb7f1ac49f89180e6909e2d692b.htm).
+These experiences equipped me with solid research training in user research, prototype making and design evaluation, providing a strong foundation that now supports my interdisciplinary work in **HCI**.

 I am always open to discussions and collaborations — feel free to [**email me**](mailto:{{ site.owner.email }}).